 Now, do the same thing for measuring wealth.
 The average family net worth is $77,300.
 Drop Carlos Slim into the room.
 He’s worth $69 billion.
 You’ve now increased the average net worth in the room to approximately $683 million, or a roughly 880,000% increase.

 Think about how the lottery works.
-The theme of the lottery is “someone has to win, so why not you?”
+The theme of the lottery is “Someone has to win, so why not you?”
 The lottery officials and the media trot out the winners to make them seem like they’re everyday people and that there are lottery winners everywhere.
 People fall victim to recency bias and go out and buy lottery tickets with the expectation that it’s going to be them.
-They think that the chances of winning are actually much better than the mathematics reveal them to be.
+They think that the chances of winning are actually much better than mathematics reveals them to be.
 The blind spot of evaluating black swans shows itself.

-Taleb ran a hedge fund through his company Empirica Capital seeking to take advantage of the blind spot that we have for black swans.
+Nassim Nicholas Taleb ran a hedge fund through his company Empirica Capital seeking to take advantage of the blind spot that we have for black swans.
 The idea was to make many small bets on outliers where the magnitude of the outlier would be enormous.
-His firm invested in call and put options where, according to their calculations, impact of outlier * probability of outlier > price of option.
+His firm invested in call and put options where, according to their calculations, the impact of outlier * probability of outlier > price of an option.

-I can also set up the World Coin Flipping Championship, invite 1,024 participants to compete for the grand prize (a two headed quarter, perhaps?), and watch them go.
+I can also set up the World Coin Flipping Championship, invite 1,024 participants to compete for the grand prize (a two-headed quarter, perhaps?), and watch them go.
 At the end of the competition, there will be a champion.
 Would you bet anything other than even odds on the winner for the next coin flip?

 For every story of a big winner we hear, we never hear the stories of the small (and big) losers.
 They don’t make for good media stories.
 The public wants to hear about the extremes.
 Don’t fall into the trap of thinking that you can be the next lottery winner or that you can predict the next black swan derivatives investment.
 Here are some reasons why you’re not Nassem Nicholas Taleb.

 - He had the capital to make a lot of small bets.
-Every day, Taleb would put several hundred thousand dollars into the market in a series of small bets with tremendous upside if they worked.
+Every day, Nassim Nicholas Taleb would put several hundred thousand dollars into the market in a series of small bets with tremendous upside if they worked.
 Then he played a waiting game.
 He only had to win occasionally for the strategy to work, but he also had to have the capital to withstand wrong bet after wrong bet after wrong bet.

 - He had sophisticated math and software to help him identify and make bets.
 He could screen out millions of different call and put options variations to identify what he thought was a mispriced opportunity.